UniBioDicts/vsm-pubdictionaries/README.md

 ...
 ```

-We use the URL example above to demonstrate and explain the differences:
+We use the URL example above to demonstrate and explain the differences between the 3 endpoints:

 - `prefix_completion`: returns only entries whose label **starts with** `TP53`
-- `substring_completion`: returns entries which have the `TP53` string somewhere in their label, not necessarily having the prefix matches first.
+- `substring_completion`: returns entries which have the `TP53` string **somewhere in their label**, not necessarily having the prefix matches first.
-- `mixed_completion`: a combination of the above two endpoints, putting the prefix matches first and the infix matches later (common possible entries are pruned).
+- `mixed_completion`: a **combination of the above two endpoints**, putting the prefix matches first and the infix matches later (common possible entries are pruned).

-Each of the `*_completion` endpoints return an array of labels and IDs.
+Each of the `*_completion` endpoints return an array of labels and ids.
-The mapping between the returned JSON object from the PubDictionaries API and the corresponding VSM-match object is fully detailed in the table below:
+The mapping between the returned JSON object from the PubDictionaries API and the corresponding VSM `match` object is fully detailed in the table below:

 VSM match object property | PubDictionaries entry's property | Notes
 |:---:|:---:|:---:
 `id` | `id` | the concept-ID
 `dictID` | - | the URI dictID is the concatenation of the string `https://pubdictionaries.org/dictionaries/` and the dictionary name given in the `*_completion` URL
 `str` | `label` | the string representation of the term
-`descr` | `id` | we trim any leading `http(s)://` or `www.` strings from the `id`
+`descr` | `id` | we trim any leading `http(s)://` or `www.` substrings from the `id`
 `terms[0].str` | `label` | the concept's synonymous term (only 1)

 ## License